falconer24/gacodes/README.md

 # gacodes
 My implementation of genetic algorithms for homework.
 Uploaded for the sake of it.
-Please feel free to use however you want.
+Please feel free to use however you want subject to the GPL license.